2024 contest comes into view with hurdles for both parties - WTOP News

 “Recruitment is going to be job one, starting now,” Law said.
 “The first step is to do everything we can to get the best possible candidate in the field.”

 Law was optimistic that Trump would stay out of Senate primary contests in 2024 given the needs of his presidential campaign.
-McConnell offered a similar sentiment in a recent interview with NBC News.
+McConnell, R-Ky., the Senate’s Republican leader, offered a similar sentiment in a recent interview with NBC News.

 “We can do a better job with less potential interference,” McConnell said of Trump.
 “The former president may have other things to do.”